StatistikStadtZuerich/sszvis/docs/map-extended/README.md

 The opacity of the entire layer.
 The default is 1.
 Use a lower value to slightly reveal the layers underneath.

+## sszvis.map.renderer.geojson

+### Data Structure

+Takes the same data as the map module components.
+That is, an array of data objects, where each one has a property that can be used to match it with a feature from the GeoJson.

+### Configuration

+#### `renderer.geojson.dataKeyName`

+The keyname in the data which will be used to match data entities with geographic entities.
+Default 'geoId'.

+#### `renderer.geojson.geoJsonKeyName`

+The keyname in the GeoJson (should be in the `properties` object of each feature in the GeoJson) which will be used to match map entities with data entities.
+Default 'id'.

+#### `renderer.geojson.geoJson`

+The GeoJson object which should be rendered.
+Needs to have a 'features' property that is an array of features to render.
+And each feature should have a `properties` object which contains the id to match with a data element.

+#### `renderer.geojson.mapPath`

+A path generator for drawing the GeoJson as SVG Path elements.

+#### `renderer.geojson.defined`

+A function which, when given a data value, returns whether or not data in that value is defined.

+#### `renderer.geojson.fill`

+A function that returns a string, or a string, for the fill color of the GeoJson entities.
+Default black.

+#### `renderer.geojson.stroke`

+The stroke color of the entities.
+Can be a string or a function returning a string.
+Default black.

+#### `renderer.geojson.strokeWidth`

+The thickness of the strokes of the shapes.
+Can be a number or a function returning a number.
+Default 1.25.

+#### `renderer.geojson.transitionColor`

+Whether or not to transition the fill color of the geojson when it changes.
+Default true.

+## sszvis.map.renderer.image

+### Data Structure

+This layer doesn't require any data.
+It renders the image provided by the .src property.

+### Configuration

+#### `renderer.raster.projection`

+The map projection function used to position the image in pixels.
+Uses the upper left and lower right corners of the image as geographical place markers to align with other map layers.

+#### `renderer.raster.src`

+The source of the image you want to use.
+This should be ither a URL for an image hosted on the same server that hosts the page, or a base64-encoded dataURL.
+For example, the zurich topolayer map module.

+#### `renderer.raster.geoBounds`

+This should be a 2D array containing the upper-left (north-west) and lower-right (south-east) coordinates of the corresponding corners of the image.
+The structure expected is:

+[[nw-longitude, nw-latitude], [se-longitude, se-latitude]].

+This is consistent with the way D3 handles similar geographic data.
+These coordinates are used to represent the edge of the image being used, and to align the image with other map layers (using the projection function).
+Note: it is possible that even with precise corner coordinates, some mismatch may still occur.
+This will happen if the image itself is generated using a different type of map projection than the one used by the projection function.
+SSZVIS uses a Mercator projection by default, but others from d3.geo can be used if desired.

+#### `renderer.raster.opacity`

+The opacity of the resulting image layer.
+This will be applied to the entire image, and is sometimes useful when layering.

+## Examples

 New settlements, topographic maps, and raster maps

 ## Grundkarte der Stadt Zürcher Quartiere mit Neubausiedlungen